 It has never been more important to start make more ethical choices in terms of what you wear.
-Here is how to do it, in brief:
+Here are five choices everyone can start making.

 - Choose environmentally friendly fibres grown from sustainable crops.
 Hemp, linen, bamboo and organic cotton are all positive choices.
 Tencel is also environmentally friendly.
 Eucalyptus trees are grown in planted forests that are pesticide free.
 Natural fibres that are breathable, feel fabulous to wear, and are so much kinder to the planet.